-Based on the findings of the 2019 monitoring program, the following recommendations are provided for your consideration.
+Based on the findings of the 2020 monitoring program, the following recommendations are provided for your consideration.

-- An evaluation for suitable placement of the sondes within Tooley Creek should be undertaken in 2020 in advance of consultation with the MECP.
-Monitoring plan modifications may be required such that the program is effective in monitoring on-site stormwater management controls. - The chosen upstream and downstream locations should represent water quality that is from a background position that is not likely to be influenced by runoff from DYEC and from a position that is downstream from the DYEC discharge point into Tooley Creek. - The concentrations of salt-related parameters chloride, sodium, calcium, magnesium, and potassium within the groundwater at the Site should continue to be evaluated on an ongoing basis to verify that the concentrations of these parameters continue to be attributable to the effects of roadway and parking lot de-icing practices and not to DYEC waste treatment operations.
-Part of the ongoing assessment of de-icing influences on groundwater at DYEC would require that the parameter bromide be incorporated into the groundwater quality evaluation parameter suite moving forward such that the proposed methodology to assess for road salt impacts on groundwater by Panno et al. (2005, 2006) may be utilized. - Moving forward, groundwater quality monitoring will be completed at DYEC annually in the fall.
-Considering the limited groundwater quality dataset that will be collected at DYEC moving forward, the frequency of reporting for the water (i.e. groundwater and surface water) component of the monitoring plan, may be reduced to once every 2 years, or biennially.
+- An evaluation for suitable placement of the sondes within Tooley Creek should be undertaken prior to reinstating the surface water monitoring program.
+The chosen upstream and downstream locations should represent water quality that is from a background position that is not likely to be influenced by runoff from DYEC and from a position that is downstream from the DYEC discharge point into Tooley Creek. - The concentrations of salt-related parameters chloride, sodium, calcium, magnesium, and potassium within the groundwater at the Site should continue to be evaluated on an ongoing basis to confirm effects of roadway and parking lot de-icing practices on groundwater and verify that impacts are not attributed to DYEC waste treatment operations.
+Part of the ongoing assessment of de-icing influences on groundwater at DYEC would require that the parameter bromide be incorporated into the groundwater quality evaluation parameter suite moving forward such that the proposed methodology to assess for road salt impacts in groundwater by Panno et al. (2005, 2006) may be utilized.